 GPS stands for Global Positioning System.
 The Global Positioning System is a group of satellites orbiting the Earth twice a day at an altitude of about 20,000 kilometers (12,000 miles).

-GPS was designed by the military to locate tanks, planes, and ships.
-The system has been adopted by the public for navigation and scientific applications.
+GPS was designed by the military to locate tanks, planes and ships and has been adopted by the public for navigation and scientific applications.
 Using a GPS device or smart phone, you can pinpoint your location anywhere on Earth.
 All you need is a clear view of the sky (this could be a problem in a dense forest or indoors).

 We want to know our latitude, longitude, and elevation.
 The receiver uses its internal clock and the coded information from each GPS satellite to determine the time it took the signals to reach the receiver.
 Since the signals travel at the speed of light, the receiver can calculate the distance to each satellite.

-Even in the worst weather conditions you can know your location to within 100 meters (about 300 feet).
-That accuracy is fine for most navigation purposes.
-But since the motion across faults, such as the San Andreas, is usually less than 5 centimeters (2 inches) per year, the USGS has to use special techniques to get much better accuracy.
+Using a smart phone, you can determine your location to within 10 meters (about 30 feet) or less.
+That accuracy is fine for navigation.
+But since the motion across faults, such as the San Andreas, is usually less than 5 centimeters (2 inches) per year, the USGS has to use special techniques to achieve much higher accuracy.

 We want to know how stations near active faults move relative to each other.
 When we occupy several stations at the same time, and all stations observe the same satellites, the relative positions of all the stations can be determined very precisely.
 Often we are able to determine the distances between stations, even over distances up to several 100 miles, to better than 5 millimeters (about a 1/4 of an inch).

 Months or years later we occupy the same stations again.
 By determining how the stations have moved, we calculate how much strain is accumulating and which faults are slipping.